-Regarding engagement with shareholders and other stakeholders of the Issuer, please refer to the "Shareholder and Stakeholder Communication Policy", approved by the Board on

-November 10, 2021, and made available in the "Corporate Governance" section of the corporate website.
+Regarding engagement with shareholders and other significant stakeholders of the Issuer, please refer to the "Shareholder and significant Stakeholder Communication Policy", approved by the Board on November 10, 2021, and made available in the "Corporate Governance" section of TIP's website.

-For further powers assigned to the Board concerning: composition, functioning, appointment and self-assessment, remuneration policy and the Internal Control and Risk Management System, please see sections 4,7, 8 and 9 of the Report.
+For further powers assigned to the Board concerning: composition, functioning, appointment and self-assessment, remuneration policy and the Internal Control and Risk Management System, please see sections 4,7, 8 and 9 below.